Pakistan separatist group warns China of more deadly attacks

 China's Ministry of Foreign Affairs urged Pakistan to ensure the safety of all Chinese citizens and interests in the country and to launch a full investigation.

-It also advised citizens to "take strict precautions, and do not go out unless necessary".
+It also advised its citizens to "take strict precautions, and do not go out unless necessary".

-China is upgrading energy links and infrastructure as part of a US$54 billion (S$74.46 billion) programme known as the China-Pakistan Economic Corridor, with both nations wary of security threats to the projects.
+China is upgrading energy links and infrastructure as part of a US$54 billion (S$74.6 billion) programme known as the China-Pakistan Economic Corridor, with both nations wary of security threats to the projects.

 The ambassador was unhurt in that attack, which was claimed by the Pakistan Taliban.